bey-dev/bey-examples/pipecat-bot/README.md

 python main.py
 ```

-On start, a voice bot and video bot join the Daily room.
+On start, your voice bot and the Beyond Presence video bot join the Daily room.
-The voice bot processes the conversation but streams its audio output to the video bot rather than directly to the room.
+Your voice bot processes the conversation but streams its audio output to our video bot rather than directly to the room.
-The video bot then generates synchronized avatar video from this audio stream and posts the combined video/audio feed to the room for end users.
+Our video bot then generates synchronized avatar video from this audio stream and posts the combined video/audio feed to the room for end users.

 ### Client